Virginia Madsen

-Virginia Gayle Madsen (born September 11, 1961) is an American actress and film producer.
-She made her film debut in Class (1983), which was filmed in her native Chicago.
-After she moved to Los Angeles, director David Lynch cast her as Princess Irulan in the science fiction film Dune (1984).
-Madsen then starred in a series of successful teen movies, including Electric Dreams (1984), Modern Girls (1986), and Fire with Fire (1986).
+Virginia Madsen (born September 11, 1961) is an American actress.
+She is the recipient of two Critics' Choice Awards, an Independent Spirit Award, and a Screen Actors Guild Award, as well as nominations for one Academy Award and one Golden Globe Award.

-Madsen received further recognition for her starring role as Helen Lyle in the horror film Candyman (1992).
-For her performance in Alexander Payne's comedy-drama Sideways (2004), Madsen was nominated for the Academy Award for Best Supporting Actress.
+Madsen made her film debut in 1983 with a small part in Class.
+Her breakout role came the following year when she played Princess Irulan in Dune.
+After a string of parts in teen films, comedies and thrillers of varying commercial success, Madsen received critical acclaim and a Saturn Award for her starring role as Helen Lyle in Candyman (1992).
+Subsequent film appearances during the 1990s included The Prophecy (1995), Ghosts of Mississippi (1996), The Rainmaker (1997), and The Haunting (1999).
+For her portrayal of Maya Randall in Sideways (2004), she was nominated for the Oscar for Best Supporting Actress.
+Her other credits include A Prairie Home Companion (2006), The Number 23 (2007), The Haunting in Connecticut (2009), Joy (2015), Her Smell (2018), Prey for the Devil (2022), and Lola (2024).

-On television, Madsen has appeared in the comedy-drama series Moonlighting (1989), the comedy series Frasier (1998), the period drama series American Dreams (2002–2003), the murder mystery series Monk (2002–2009), the science fiction series The Event (2011), the supernatural drama series Witches of East End (2013–2014), the political thriller series Designated Survivor (2016–2017), and the DC Universe superhero horror series Swamp Thing (2019).
+Outside film, Madsen has played recurring roles on Moonlighting (1989), Frasier (1998), American Dreams (2002–2003), Monk (2009), The Event (2011), Hell on Wheels (2012), Witches of East End (2013–2014), Designated Survivor (2016–2017), and Elementary (2016–2019).
+Other television credits include American Gothic (2016), The Truth About the Harry Quebert Affair (2018), and Swamp Thing (2019).

 Early life

-Virginia Gayle Madsen was born in Chicago, Illinois, the daughter of Elaine (née Melson), who became an Emmy Award-winning filmmaker and author, and Calvin Christian Madsen, a firefighter.
-After Madsen's parents divorced in the late 1960s, when the children were young, her mother left a career in finance to pursue a career in arts, encouraged by film critic Roger Ebert.
-Madsen's siblings are Michael Madsen, an actor, and Cheryl Madsen, an entrepreneur.
-Her paternal grandparents were Danish, and her mother has English, Irish, Scottish, German and distant Native American ancestry.
-Madsen is a graduate of New Trier High School in Winnetka, Illinois.
+Virginia Madsen was born in Chicago, Illinois, the daughter of Elaine (née Nelson), who became an Emmy Award-winning filmmaker and author, and Calvin Christian Madsen, a firefighter.
+After Madsen's parents divorced in the late 1960s, when the children were young, her mother left a career in finance to pursue a career in the arts, encouraged by film critic Roger Ebert.
+Madsen's siblings are actor Michael Madsen (1957–2025) and Cheryl Madsen, an entrepreneur.
+Her paternal grandparents were Danish, and her mother has Irish and Scottish along with distant Native American ancestry.
+Madsen and her best friend Rusty Schwimmer are graduates of New Trier High School in Winnetka, Illinois.

 Madsen later attended the Ted Liss Acting Studio in Chicago, and Harand Camp Adult Theater Seminar in Elkhart Lake, Wisconsin.
 Of her experience with Liss, she said: "I had wanted to join his class since I was 12.
-It was well worth the wait because I don't think I could have got that sort of training anywhere else especially in the United States...
+It was well worth the wait because I don't think I could have got that sort of training anywhere else, especially in the United States ...
 I always wanted to make a real career out of acting."